akariv/normalize.us/projects/normalize/src/assets/privacypolicy.md

 ### You have the right to be "forgotten"

 This is simply done by deleting your profile.
 If for some reason, you were not able to do that, please tell me first, so I have a chance to address your concerns.
-If I fail in this, you can address any complaint to the CNIL, either by calling their helpline or as directed on their website at [https://www.cnil.fr/](https://www.cnil.fr/).

 ### You have the right to lodge a complaint regarding my use of your data